aashutoshrathi/backup-blog.aashutosh.dev/clfzf0v7k000709lgbwow62c4.md

 Look! this might have been a long one, but trust me when I say this, I *held back from sharing more links*, as it might be redundant for folks who read other newsletters too. 😅
 Also, yes I remember telling you it'll be *4 sections and a quick read* 🫠, but I think we can't make it smaller if weekly is the frequency we choose.
 And regarding the shrinking down the sections, I'll work on it in the coming editions.

-**On the same note**, I think this one should keep you occupied for a week and a half, as I'll be taking <s>some time off-screen</s>, touching grass ⛵️ for *a week* exploring 🎒 the beautiful *North Eastern part of India* 🇮🇳
+**On the same note**, I think this one should keep you occupied for a week and a half, as I'll be <s>taking some time off-screen</s>, touching grass ⛵️ for *a week* exploring 🎒 the beautiful *North Eastern part of India* 🇮🇳

 #### **Where do we stand in the year** powered by [Year Progress Bot](https://twitter.com/year_progress/status/1642406532556943360?t=YKFDLRU9TG9gqay_xLmmAQ&s=19)